dotansimha/graphql-code-generator/docs/getting-started/schema-field.md

   - '!*.generated.graphql'
 ```

-> All provided glob expressions are being evaludated together - the usage is similar to `.gitingore` file.
+> All provided glob expressions are evaluated together.
+The usage is similar to `.gitignore`.

 Additionally, you can use code files and the codegen will try to extract the GraphQL schema from it: